DerGuru/The-Resonant/New Chapters/Part4/P4-11_Building_Legacy.md

 Return to the warehouse felt like stepping back into a life that had happened to someone else.

-Everything looked the same—the training equipment, the resonance diagrams on the walls, the smell of Milo's coffee perpetually brewing in the corner.
+Everything looked the same - the training equipment, the resonance diagrams on the walls, the smell of Milo's coffee perpetually brewing in the corner.
 But Jason felt fundamentally changed.

 Kira greeted them at the door, her expression cycling rapidly between relief and worry.
 "You're back.
 You're alive.
 Thank god.
-We heard reports but they were all classified and Milo couldn't tell us anything and—"
+We heard reports but they were all classified and Milo couldn't tell us anything and - "

 "We're fine," Jason said, though the word 'fine' felt like a lie.
 "Mostly.
 It's complicated."